-Learn more about the Division of Pulmonary, Allergy, and Critical Care Medicine.
+Learn more about the Division of Pulmonary, Allergy, and Critical Care Medicine at the University of Pittsburgh Department of Medicine.

 Chronic obstructive pulmonary disease (COPD) is a serious category of lung disease characterized by airflow obstruction and can lead to a prolonged time to blow out the air from the lungs.